dachshund-ncu/rt4svpp/README.md

 -- Some major comments --

-This tool is designed for NCU Institute of Astronomy employees and students - if you are not one of them, it is likely useless.
+This tool is designed for NCU Institute of Astronomy employees and students - if you are not one of them, it is likely useless for you.

 -- Usage --